Rare Pennies for the Penny Collector

 Comments:

 The 1914-D Lincoln cent is a classic rarity of the 20th century.
-Periodically, it explodes in value, but never recedes badly like some "fad" coins do.
+Periodically, it explodes in value, but never recedes permanently like some "fad" coins do.
 This is because collector interest in this dynamo never wanes.
-Be a little wary purchasing the coin in the highest grades with RED color.
-Across much of the early Lincolns, prices paid for the finest gems seems to have gotten out of hand as of late.
-Stick to the lower grades that appeal to the collector base, and you should do fine.
+As is always the case when buying rare key dates, make sure it has been certified by PCGS or NGC.
+Lots of alterations out there.

 The Year This Coin Was Minted...